andrew-anter/BakeHouse/README.md

+### Jenkinsfile containing the script needed to run the jenkins pipeline
+### Repo for jenkins master and slave creation : https://github.com/andrew-anter/jenkins-master-slave-deployment

 # Bake House Website

 Bake House is a website for Keith Bakery home.
 It is a specialized pastry shop.
 It has a wide range from celebration cakes, children cakes, cupcakes, health cakes, .... and more.